alfiopuglisi/guietta/docs/intro.rst

 Guietta is actually a thin wrapper over QT.
 It allows one to quickly create QT widgets, assemble them into a layout, and make it responsive to user input.
-All standard QT features are available, including signals/slots and the event loop (which was not used in the previous example), so if you know enough QT, you can do some pretty amazing things.
+All standard QT features are available, including signals/slots and the event loop (which was not used in the previous example, but see below), so if you know enough QT, you can do some pretty amazing things.

 And if you have a big graphical program with multiple windows and pop-ups,